Skip to main content

 Step 3: Sit down with your pup in front of you and between your legs.

-Step 4: Flip over the ear so the flap is right side up and the ear drum is vertical.
+Step 4: Flip over the ear so the flap is pointing straight up.

 Step 5: Squeeze the appropriate amount of dog ear cleaner in your pup’s ear.
 (Your vet can advise on the right amount.)

 Step 6: Massage the base of the ear gently for about 30 seconds.
 The solution will squish around.
-You can turn this into a fun game by talking to your pet.
+You can turn this into a fun game by talking to your pet or giving them dog treats.

 Step 7: As you hold the ear flap up, gently wipe away any buildup from the inner part of the flap and visible ear canal with the cotton ball or gauze.